kiefferdy/thesis-fusevault/README.md

 6. Open CIDstorage.sol and save it then deploy.
 - Retrieve the Contract Address (After deployment, expand the deployed contract in the Remix IDE.)
 7. Copy the contract address and paste it into your .env file
-- Start the server `uvicorn main:app --reload`
+- Start the server `uvicorn app.main:app --reload`